-(1) National Carbon Footprints (CFs) of consumption (CFn) for 189 countries covering ~100% of global carbon dioxide (CO2) emissions were taken from the Eora multi-region input-output (MRIO) database for the year 2015.
+National CFs of consumption (CFn) data were taken from the Eora multi-region input-output (MRIO) database for the year 2015.
 This data included 189 countries and accounted for close to 100% of global CO₂ emission.

-(2) For the EU, UK, USA, Japan, and China, existing subnational CF models were available from a variety of publications.
+For the EU, UK, USA, Japan, and China, existing subnational CF models were available from a variety of publications.
 These models were used to separate national CF of consumption data into subnational/regional data CFr.
 The size of regions ranged from ZIP codes to provinces.
 In steps 3 and 4 these subnational regions are treated the same as countries.
-The term 'regions' is used to mean the collection of disaggregated subnational regions plus countries which are not disaggregated.
+Regions included the disaggregated subnational regions along with countries that are not disaggregated.

 Global Gridded Model of Carbon Footprints (GGMCF)

 For 76 countries (a mixture of developed and developing countries, driving 19% of global CO₂ emissions) no comparative expenditure data were available.
 In these countries all households were assumed to have a national average expenditure pattern.